the-teachingRSE-project/competencies/competencies.md

 which an RSE should acquire during training and formal education.
-By defining these competencies, we provide a guiding framework to facilitate the training and continuous professional development of RSEs.
+By defining these competencies, we provide a guiding framework to facilitate the training and continuous professional development of RSEs, thus helping to provide a positive impact on research outputs and, ultimately, society as a whole.
 These competencies draw upon skills from traditional software engineering practice, established research culture, and the commitment to being part of a team.
 While there is anecdotal evidence that academic software engineering practitioners